|

 They would do better reading Durant than the Nicene Creed

-Will Durant, in his eleven volumes of "The Story Of Civilization," explains it to us.
+Will Durant, in his eleven volumes of "The Story Of Civilization," sees a common theme:

-If you wanted to cheat death, demons, the fires of hell, and an angry god, all you had to do was obey the priest, offer your sacrifices, pay your tithes and offerings, and the Nice Man would issue you a free pass to heaven.
+If you wanted to cheat death, demons, the fires of hell, and an angry god, you needed to obey the priest, offer your sacrifices, pay your tithes and offerings, and the Nice Man would issue you a free pass to heaven.

-This system worked well as a crowd-control measure for a long time ... just ask Constantine.
+This system worked well as a crowd-control measure for a long time.

-And in virtually all of these ancient societies, what was the juiciest part of the salvation process that would stop the show?
+And in virtually all of these ancient societies, what was the salient part of the salvation process?
 That would be the worship of a savior-god.
-The details were somewhat different in the various cultures.
-It doesn't matter.
+The details were somewhat different in various cultures.
 The point is, the priests employed mythologies, pageantry, illusion, mysteries, to control the people, to separate them from their wealth, and to secure for themselves high office - all accomplished by harnessing and manipulating the fear of death.

-Why were the details of the "16" so similar?
+Why were the details of the 'savior-gods' often similar?

 Durant and other historians help us to understand.
-Displaced peoples, conquered victims, carried the family-gods with them to new lands; as such, superstitions and legends were transplanted to far-flung parts of the Middle and Near East.
-Local priest-politicians, always the opportunists, borrowed and assimilated the myths and fables of migrant peoples to enslave them anew, now with their own ideas.
+Displaced peoples, conquered victims, refugees, carried the family-gods with them to new lands; as such, superstitions and legends were transplanted to far-flung parts of the Middle and Near East.
+Local priest-politicians, opportunists, borrowed and assimilated the myths of migrant peoples to enslave them anew, now with reconstituted ideas.

 sounds a lot like our god